rrrnld/berliner-winter/README.md

 Doing this we realized that some of the words we extracted from the text were actually completely irrelevant (*hair*, *face*, *woman*, *evening* and the like).
 We supposed to be able to identify these irrelevant ones by simply querying a german dictionary whether it contains this word or not, to tell whether this word is a relevant location or just an irrelevant noun from the german language.
 We ended up checking a text file, containing around 24,000 german nouns.

 ## Categorizing incidents
 As we examined some of the incident descriptions we came to the conclusion that it is possible to group most of the incidents by certain categories.
 We recognized four major categories: *homophic* incidents, *antisemtitic* incidents, *sexist* incidents and *racist* incidents.
-To automatically assign distinctive categories to each incident we implemented a simple algorithm which searches for certain keywords in the incident description.
+To automatically assign distinctive categories to each incident we implemented a simple algorithm which searches for certain keywords (see *bad_words* below) in the incident description.
 This way an incidents can be tagged with none or multiple categories ([analyze.py](analyze.py)).
 We stored these assignements in a seperate table of our SQLite database called *category* with the columns *ID*, *Name* and *Article_ID*.

 ```
 bad_words = {